 - Quizzes.
 Periodic quizzes are administered and reviewed.
 The objective of these quizzes will be learning and mastering the content, not generating a grade.

 - Tests adaptable to your homeschooling.
-Six tests are provided to parents to administer at home as they wish — open-book, closed-book, as a learning tool, as a grade generator, or any combination.
+Five tests are provided to parents to administer at home as they wish — open-book, closed-book, as a learning tool, as a grade generator, or any combination.

-Each lab will correlate to class content.
+Each lab correlates to class content.
 Over the course of the year, students will:

 - be instructed on lab set-up and analysis;

 - use the scientific method to analyze data and draw conclusions in written analyses.